Crown Sector 2020-21 Payee Disclosure Report Submitted Today

 - grants, contributions, donations and sponsorships greater than $5,000.

-It is important to note the report discloses amounts paid during the April 1–March 31 fiscal year.
+The report discloses amounts paid during the April 1 - March 31 fiscal year.
 Amounts earned by or owing to suppliers and/or employees but paid in a different fiscal year are not included.
 For this reason, caution should be exercised when making year over year comparisons.

-The report is available on CIC’s website at www.cicorp.sk.ca in the Publications section.
+The report is available on CIC's website at www.cicorp.sk.ca in the Reports and Publications section.